exot/daniel.kxpq.de/src/pages/math.md

 I'm employed by the [Insitute of Algebra](http://www.math.tu-dresden.de/alg) of the [TU Dresden](http://tu-dresden.de).
-Ocassionaly I'm also organizing exercises.
+Occassionaly I'm also organizing exercises.
 For further information on that, you may also want at my
 [official math homepage](http://www.math.tu-dresden.de/~borch/math/) (in german only).